Massachusetts Institute of Technology

 PREREQUISITES

-The prerequisite is 6.003.
+The prerequisite is 6.300 or equivalent.
 Exceptions can be made by the Lecturer

 COURSE STAFF

-Feel free to contact either the lecturer, Prof. Cardinal Warde for more information (MIT students only please).
+Feel free to contact either the lecturer, Prof. Cardinal Warde for more information (Registered students only, please).

 Room 13-3102